qiuqiangkong/piano_transcription_inference/README.md

 <img src="resources/cut_liszt.png">

 ## FAQs
+This repo support Linux and Mac.
+Windows has not been tested.

+If users met "audio.exceptions.NoBackendError", then check if ffmpeg is installed.

-If users met the problem of command line shows "Killed".
-This can be caused by users do not have sufficient memory.
+If users met the problem of "Killed".
+This is caused by there are not sufficient memory.

 ## Applications